Maksymilian-cloud/PsExec/README.md

 # PsExec

+# WARNING DO NOT DOWNLOAD PsExec64.exe OR PsExec.exe!

 ## Overview
 The PsExec project provides a batch script to run commands with SYSTEM privileges using PsExec, a utility that allows you to execute processes on remote systems and access administrative features.